In the early part of the season, it’s crucial to remember the importance of warming up, stretching, and keeping young arms healthy.

 It is recommends that athletes warm up their muscles first, and follow that with stretching.
 The warm-up should be an aerobic activity, such as jogging, for at least 5 to 10 minutes.
 Stretching routines should combine static (stretch and hold position for 10-20 seconds) with dynamic stretches (movement involved).

 Start at Home

 Even when you’re in your backyard, warming up and stretching are important before picking up the glove.
 Make sure you’re incorporating a similar warm-up and stretching routine before working with your Little Leaguer at home.

-According to Mr. Julian, equally important at home is ensuring that you are providing good nutrition, checking for injuries, and monitoring if your Little Leaguer is fatigued, beyond normal.
+It is equally important at home to ensure that you are providing good nutrition, checking for injuries, and monitoring if your Little Leaguer is fatigued beyond normal.

 When playing catch, start at short distances before breaking out the long toss, or doing pitching drills.